-Guidelines for Staff/Volunteers Response to Suspicious or Inappropriate Behaviors and/or Policy Violations
+(Guidelines for Staff/Volunteers Response to Suspicious or Inappropriate Behaviors and/or Policy Violations • Interrupt the behavior. • Report the behavior to a supervisor, director, or other authority. • If you are not comfortable making the report directly, make it anonymously. • If the report is about a supervisor or administrator, contact the next level of management. • Document the report but do not conduct an investigation.
+Keen venerting until the engrangiste estion is taken

-- Interrupt the behavior. - Report the behavior to a supervisor, director, or other authority. - If you are not comfortable making the report directly, make it anonymously. - If the report is about a supervisor or administrator, contact the next level of management. - Document the report but do not conduct an investigation. - Keep reporting until the appropriate action is taken.
+• Keep reporting until the appropriate action is taken.